gluster/glusterdocs/Install-Guide/Configure.md

 nodes in Gluster.
 Choose a server to be your “primary” server.
 This is just to keep things simple, you will generally want to run all commands from this tutorial.
-Keep in mind, running many Gluster specific commands (like \`gluster volume create\`) on one server in the cluster will execute the same command on all other servers.
+Keep in mind, running many Gluster specific commands (like `gluster volume create`) on one server in the cluster will execute the same command on all other servers.

-		gluster peer probe (hostname of the other server in the cluster, or IP address if you don’t have DNS or /etc/hosts entries)
+Replace `nodename` with hostname of the other server in the cluster, or IP address if you don’t have DNS or `/etc/hosts` entries.
+Let say we want to connect to `node01`:

+		gluster peer probe node01

-Notice that running \`gluster peer status\` from the second node shows that the first node has already been added.
+Notice that running `gluster peer status` from the second node shows that the first node has already been added.

 ### Partition the disk

-Assuming you have a empty disk at /dev/sdb:
+Assuming you have a empty disk at `/dev/sdb`:

 		fdisk /dev/sdb